MeteoSwiss/opendata/docs/c-climate-data/c6-climate-normals.md

 # Climate normals

-The characteristics of the Swiss climate are described using long-term averages of meteorological parameters (such as temperature, precipitation and hours of sunshine), the differences from these averages, as well as extreme and record values.
+Typical conditions of the Swiss climate are described using long-term averages of meteorological parameters such as temperature, precipitation and hours of sunshine.
+They are used as a baseline to evaluate climate events and provide context information for the analysis of year-to-year variability.

-The 30-year average and 30-year averaging period are used as standard for climate normals worldwide.
-Normal periods are regularly updated in light of the changing climate.
+The 30-year average and 30-year averaging periods defined by the World Meteorological Organisation WMO are used as standard for climate normals worldwide.
+The international coordination and standardisation is important to enable comparisons across national boundaries.
+Normal periods are regularly updated in light of climate change.

-MeteoSwiss provides monthly and annual [climate normals](https://www.meteoswiss.admin.ch/climate/the-climate-of-switzerland/climate-normals.html) for the norm periods 1961-1990, 1981-2010 and 1991-2020 for all measuring stations with long-time series of [homogeneous measurements](/c-climate-data/c1-climate-stations_homogeneous).
+MeteoSwiss provides monthly and annual [climate normals](https://www.meteoswiss.admin.ch/climate/the-climate-of-switzerland/climate-normals.html) for the periods 1961-1990 (standard reference period for long-term climate change assessments) and 1991-2020 (current WMO climatological standard period) for various parameters of measuring stations with long data series.

 :::info